Topological Signal Processing over Generalized Cell Complexes: Filtering over cell complexes

-The solenoidal and irrotational components refer, by construction, to eigenvalues different from zero.
-Hence, it makes sense to define the corresponding filters by setting $\alpha_0=0$ in \eqref{eq:H0} and \eqref{eq:FIR_sch}.
-In this section, we will provide theoretical conditions under which the design of two separate FIR filters based on the lower and upper Laplacians may offer performance gains with respect to a single FIR filter handling jointly the solenoidal and irrotational signals.\\ We start from the spectral mask $h(\lambda_{1,i})$ that we wish to implement over the non-zero eigenvalues $\lambda_{1,i}$ of $\mL_1$, for $i=1,\ldots,n_t$, with $n_t=\text{rank}(\mL_1)$.
-The spectral filter based on the first-order Laplacian is then given by \beq \mH=\overline{\mU}_{1} h(\boldsymbol{\Lambda}_1)\overline{\mU}_1^T \eeq where $\overline{\mU}_1$ contains, in its columns, only the eigenvectors associated to the non-null eigenvalues of $\mL_1$, whereas $h(\boldsymbol{\Lambda}_1)$ is a diagonal matrix with entries $h(\lambda_{1,i})$, $i=1,\ldots,n_t$.
-The filter in (\ref{eq:Fir1}) can be decomposed in the sum of two orthogonal filters associated with the irrotational and solenoidal subspaces, i.e. \beq \mH=\mH_{d}+\mH_{u}=\mU_{d} h^I(\boldsymbol{\Lambda}_{d}) \mU_{d}^T+\mU_{u} h^s(\boldsymbol{\Lambda}_{u}) \mU_{u}^T, \eeq where $\mU_{d}$ and $\mU_{u}$ are the matrices containing the eigenvectors associated with the two sets of distinct non-zero eigenvalues of $\mL_{1,d}$ and $\mL_{1,u}$, respectively, whereas $\boldsymbol{\Lambda}_{d}$ and $\boldsymbol{\Lambda}_{u}$ are the diagonal matrices whose entries are the non-zero eigenvalues of $\mL_{1,d}$ and $\mL_{1,u}$.
-Our goal is to approximate $\mH$ using FIR filters by considering the two cases where the solenoidal and irrotational filters are designed using a common set of coefficients or two separate sets.
+\textbf{Filtering the solenoidal and irrotational components.}\\ In this section, we will provide theoretical conditions under which the design of two separate FIR filters based on the lower and upper Laplacians may offer performance gains with respect to a single FIR filter handling jointly the solenoidal and irrotational signals.
+The solenoidal and irrotational components refer, by construction, to eigenvalues different from zero, then we define the corresponding filters by setting $\alpha_0=0$ in \eqref{eq: filter_sep} and \eqref{eq:FIR_sch}.\\ Given the spectral mask $h(\lambda_{1,i})$ that we wish to implement over the non-zero eigenvalues $\lambda_{1,i}$ of $\mL_1$, the spectral $\mL_1$-based filter can be written as \beq \mH=\overline{\mU}_{1} h(\boldsymbol{\Lambda}_1)\overline{\mU}_1^T \eeq where $\overline{\mU}_1$ contains, in its columns, only the eigenvectors associated to the non-null eigenvalues of $\mL_1$, whereas $h(\boldsymbol{\Lambda}_1)$ is a diagonal matrix with entries $h(\lambda_{1,i})$, $i=1,\ldots,n_t$, and $n_t=\text{rank}(\mL_1)$.
+The filter in (\ref{eq:Fir1}) can be decomposed in the sum of two orthogonal filters associated with the irrotational and solenoidal subspaces, i.e. \beq \mH=\mH_{d}+\mH_{u}=\mU_{d} h^I(\boldsymbol{\Lambda}_{d}) \mU_{d}^T+\mU_{u} h^s(\boldsymbol{\Lambda}_{u}) \mU_{u}^T, \eeq where $\boldsymbol{\Lambda}_{d}$ and $\boldsymbol{\Lambda}_{u}$ are the diagonal matrices whose entries are the non-zero eigenvalues of $\mL_{1,d}$ and $\mL_{1,u}$, whereas $\mU_{d}$ and $\mU_{u}$ are the matrices containing the associated eigenvectors.
+Let us now consider the two cases where the solenoidal and irrotational filters are designed using a common set of coefficients or two separate sets.